-Your adjusted tax basis in a note generally will be the U.S. dollar value of the cost of the note to you, reduced by any payments of pre-reopening accrued interest and any amortized bond premium applied to reduce interest on a note.
-Your amount realized upon the sale, exchange or retirement of a note will be the U.S. dollar value received (reduced by an amount, if any, attributable to accrued but unpaid stated interest, which is taxable in the manner described above under "-Taxation of Interest and Additional Amounts").
+Your adjusted tax basis in a note generally will be the U.S. dollar value of the cost of the note to you reduced by any payments of pre-reopening accrued interest and any amortized bond premium applied to reduce interest on a note.
+Your amount realized upon the sale, exchange or retirement of a note will be the U.S. dollar value of the currency received calculated at the exchange rate in effect on the date the instrument is sold or disposed of (reduced by an amount, if any, attributable to accrued but unpaid stated interest, which is taxable in the manner described above under "-Taxation of Interest and Additional Amounts").
+In the case of a note that is traded on an established securities market, a U.S. holder who uses the cash method, and if it so elects, a U.S. holder who uses the accrual method, will determine the U.S. dollar value of the amount realized by translating such amount at the spot rate on the settlement date of the sale.
+The election available to U.S. holders who use the accrual method in respect of the purchase and sale of notes traded on an established securities market, discussed above, must be applied consistently to all debt instruments from year to year and cannot be changed without the consent of the IRS.
+U.S. holders should consult their own tax advisors about the availability of this treatment (and in the case of accrual basis U.S. holders, the advisability of making this election).

-Gain or loss realized by a U.S. holder on such sale or other taxable disposition generally will be capital gain or loss and will be long-term capital gain or loss if, at the time of the disposition, the notes have been held for more than one year.
+Subject to the foreign currency rules discussed below, gain or loss realized by a U.S. holder on such sale or other taxable disposition generally will be capital gain or loss and will be long-term capital gain or loss if, at the time of the disposition, the notes have been held for more than one year.
 Certain non-corporate U.S. holder (including individuals) may be eligible for preferential rates of taxation in respect of long-term capital gains.
 The deductibility of capital losses is subject to limitations.